yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 ```bash
 useradd -m -G wheel -s /bin/bash your-user-name
 ```
-This will setup your user account, create a home directory for your user, set the default shell to `bash` and add your user to `wheel` group, which is necessary to do to gain `sudo` access in later steps.
+This will set up your user account, create a home directory for your user, set the default shell to `bash` and add your user to `wheel` group, which is necessary to gain `sudo` access in later steps.

 Set password for your user.
 ```bash